microsoft/WebTemplateStudio/README.md

 # Web Template Studio

-Web Template Studio (_WebTS_) is a Visual Studio Code Extension that accelerates the creation of new Web apps using a wizard-based experience.
+Web Template Studio (_WebTS_) is a Visual Studio Code Extension that accelerates the creation of new web applications using a wizard-based experience.
 WebTS enables developers to generate boilerplate code for a web application by choosing between different front-end frameworks, back-end frameworks, pages and cloud services.
 The resulting Web application is well-formed, readable code that incorporates cloud services on